 However, a NBN 12 connection may get stretched thin in a multi-person household, especially if everyone is trying to stream video at the same time.

-NBN 25 is the next step up, and the minimum you'd want for streaming 4K video through Netflix, Stan, or Amazon Prime Video.
+NBN 25 (or Standard Evening Speed) is the next step up, and the minimum you'd want for streaming 4K video through Netflix, Stan, or Amazon Prime Video.
 25Mbps is what's typically recommend for a high quality 4K stream, but advances in compression mean 4K streams can kick in at as little as 15Mbps now.

 That being said, if you're hoping to stream 4K video on a 25Mbps connection, there won't be much bandwidth left for anyone else on your network.

-NBN 50 is ideal for a family of constantly connected internet lovers.
-50Mbps ensures that everyone in the family is able to partake in their favourite online activities, whether it's streaming movies and music, online gaming, sharing dank memes, or video calling with overseas friends and family.
+NBN 50 (or Standard Plus Evening Speed) is ideal for a family of constantly connected internet lovers.
+50Mbps ensures that everyone in the family is able to partake in their favourite online activities, whether it's streaming movies and music, online gaming, sharing memes and photos, or video calling with overseas friends and family.